 - What do they provide in terms of support: a mentor?
 Continuing education?
-A journal?
+A study guide?
 Referrals?

 You can do your training online or in person.
-Workshops range from 12 – 48 hours, and range in cost from $300 – 1000.
-Some of the certifying organizations only offer a few trainings a year, all in one location, all taught by the same lead instructor.
-(The training I lead follows this model.)
+Quality workshops range from 10 – 40 hours, and range in cost from $300 – 1000.
+Some of the certifying organizations only offer a few trainings a year, all in one location, all taught by the same team of instructors.
+(The training I teach follows this model.)
 Other organizations have multiple trainings, in locations all over the country / world, with a wide variety of instructors.
 I would recommend:

-- In person training.
-Effective childbirth preparation classes for parents are in person, with a group of fellow learners who influence and enhance student learning, personal interaction with an instructor which allows for lots of questions and discussion, and a multi-sensory learning experience with music, AV, hands-on practice of comfort techniques, and more.
-Your childbirth educator training should model all of this for you, and an online training simply can’t be as multi-dimensional as in person.
+- In person or synchronous online training.
+Your childbirth educator training should follow and model practices that are most effective for deep learning.
+Birth prep classes for parents are most effective when they involve a small group (4 – 15 dyads) of fellow learners in engaged interaction with an instructor which allows for lots of questions and discussion, and a multi-sensory learning experience with music, AV, hands-on practice of comfort techniques, and more.
+Your childbirth educator training should offer this as well.

-- 20 hours or more.
-A typical childbirth class is 10-12 hours long, so you need about twice that much time in a workshop to learn a) what content you’ll teach, b) how you’ll teach it, and c) theory to help you understand what works in classes and why.
+- 16 hours or more.
+A typical childbirth class is 8-12 hours long, so you need about twice that much time in a workshop to learn a) what content you’ll teach, b) practical guidance on how you’ll teach it, and c) theory to help you understand what works in classes and why.

-- A lead instructor who has a strong background in childbirth education: someone who has taken trainings from multiple instructors herself and can bring the best ideas of all those trainings together, someone who has trained in multiple disciplines (e.g. not just childbirth education, but also birth doula, postpartum doula, lactation consultant, postpartum support, etc.), and has many years of teaching experience.
-It is helpful if she also brings in a few guest lecturers so you have examples of different teaching styles during your training.
+- A lead instructor who has a strong background in childbirth education: someone who has taken trainings from multiple instructors themselves and can bring the best ideas of all those trainings together, someone who has trained in multiple disciplines (e.g. not just childbirth education, but also birth doula, postpartum doula, lactation consultant, postpartum support, etc.), and has many years of teaching experience.
+It is helpful if they also bring in a few guest lecturers so you have examples of different teaching styles during your training.

 - Class size of 6 – 14 students.
 Big enough that you can learn from each other, but small enough for plenty of personalized attention from the instructor.

-Many trainings do not meet all (or any) of these requirements, but some will.
+Many trainings do not meet all (or any) of these requirements, but there are several that do.
 For example, I teach the Great Starts Professional Childbirth Educator workshop in Seattle.
-It’s in-person, 25 hours of training, has three practice teaching sessions, has a maximum of 12 students, and is co-taught by me, Penny Simkin, Kim James, and Tracy McPhillips.
-We’ve all taken multiple trainings in many methods and have all worked as doulas and have over 100 years of teaching experience combined.
+It’s in-person or on Zoom synchronous sessions, 25 hours of training, has three practice teaching sessions, has a maximum of 12 students, and is co-taught by me, and three other instructors with decades of experience (Penny Simkin taught our training for over 40 years).
+We’ve all taken multiple trainings in many methods and have all worked as doulas, parent educators, social workers, and more.

 Although certification may not be required for you, I recommend it.
 The steps typically include: observing other instructors, student teaching a series, observing births, and taking an exam to verify your knowledge.
 Going through these steps will make you a better instructor!